THE SHARP END

 Presented by Mammut

 Each month, the Sharp End brings to life stories from the pages of Accidents in North American Climbing, the annual publication of the American Alpine Club (AAC).
 Host Ashley Saupe interviews the climbers and rescuers involved in life-threatening incidents and shares their lessons, helping all of us become safer climbers.
-Join the nearly 10,000 climbers who listen to the Sharp End every month by following along on iTunes, Soundcloud, Google Play or Stitcher.
+Join the 15,000 climbers who listen to the Sharp End by following along on iTunes, Soundcloud, Google Play or Stitcher.
 New episodes are shared the 1st of each month!

 Would you like to be interviewed for the Sharp End?
 Ashley is always looking for people with interesting stories to share.

 Ashley Saupe, creator and host of the Sharp End podcast, grew up in Alaska and now she's a nomad climber, snowboarder, and surfer, moving with the seasons.
 For many years, she has worked as an instructor, proctor, course director, and staff trainer for the Outward Bound School in Colorado and Alaska, “changing lives through challenge and discovery.”